Below are all the Frequently Asked Questions available to you. If these do not answer your question, click here to ask your question.

 The school strongly discourages this approach.
-When a family submits a “full-pay” application to the school, this communicates that the family will be capable of covering all educational costs for the upcoming year and the foreseeable future.
-The School budgets in reliance upon this and commits its limited financial aid funds to other families.
+When a family submits a “full-pay” application to Harvard-Westlake, this communicates that the family will be capable of covering all educational costs for the upcoming year and the foreseeable future.
+The school budgets in reliance upon this and commits its limited financial aid funds to other families.

-Although the School maintains modest emergency funds for families that request aid subsequent to admission, those funds are strictly reserved for families that encounter dramatic, unforeseeable financial reversals after Harvard-Westlake matriculation.
+Although Harvard-Westlake maintains modest emergency funds for families that request aid subsequent to admission, those funds are strictly reserved for families that encounter dramatic, unforeseeable financial reversals after matriculation.
 (Modest aid may also be available for families whose income growth has not kept pace with that of tuition and other school expenses.)

 No funds are available for families with pre-existing needs not disclosed at the time of admission.
 Such undisclosed need can thus lead to student withdrawal and should be avoided at all costs.

-The Admission Committee reviews candidates for admission without knowing whether or not they are applying for aid.
-This is therefore called a “need-blind” meeting.
-The Financial Aid Committee then meets to consider those who have been rated highly by the full committee, accepting as many compelling candidates into the class as possible.
-We again consider those candidates on the basis of qualities, but also try to spread our grants across a wide spectrum of families with different levels of need.
+The Financial Aid Committee meets to consider candidates for admission who have been rated highly by admission officers during the admission file reading process.
+We consider those candidates on the basis of qualities, but also try to distribute our grants across a wide spectrum of families with different levels of need.
 While there is a sizeable aid budget, in the end there is a finite amount of aid available.
-Because financial aid students must also be selected in this second round, the reality is that it is more difficult to be admitted with financial aid.
+Therefore, the reality is that it is more difficult to be admitted when applying for financial aid.

 In addition to the tuition grant, a Harvard-Westlake financial aid package automatically includes coverage of most of the necessary expenses that your child will incur at the school.
 The school covers 100% of required expenses for any course.
 This would include items such as books and materials for a class, required sports equipment or team travel expense, or perhaps a costume for a dance performance.
 The school helps with other expenses such as transportation cost or attendance at our summer programs.
 Many students participate in our travel study programs in both the US and foreign countries with school assistance.
 Each student receives a moderate draw account that they can use to help pay for bookstore or cafeteria expenses.
 Our goal is to help parents with expenses, but also to enable financial aid recipients to participate fully in school life and feel comfortable in their environment.

-Email Marian McCorry in the Financial Aid Office at email@example.com.
+Email Marian McCorry in the Financial Aid Office at firstname.lastname@example.org.
 We will need to determine if your family's income level qualifies for a fee waiver.
-If so, we will send you a code that you can enter on the PFS site in lieu of a check.
+If so, we will process your request through the SSS website.
 Because our supply of waivers is limited, we may not be able to honor all requests.

 Yes.
-We will ask you to file a new PFS and submit your tax declarations each year.
+We will ask you to file a new PFS and submit your tax declarations and W-2 forms each year.
 The school will continue to award a level of aid appropriate for your level of demonstrated need until your child graduates.